Starting a Business

 For example, in the US, new guidance for IRS Section 174 was passed in 2017 under the Tax Cuts and Jobs Act and went into effect for tax years after 12/31/2021.
 Under the new guidance, software development and research activities must be capitalized and amortized, which is different from how such expenses were handled previously.

-With a significant change like Section 174, an accountant paying close attention to any rules impacting tech-driven companies could be better equipped to make you aware of the new guidance and help you prepare for its impact.
+When a change like Section 174 went into effect, an accountant paying close attention to any rules impacting tech-driven companies would be better equipped to make you aware of the new guidance and help you prepare for its impact.
 (Plus, as tax laws and regulations are subject to change, it's a generally wise idea to work with a professional who’s staying on top of the updates.)

 An accountant that matches your working style